Quick Guide to Types of Agreements

 An intra-university transaction (IUT) is the award mechanism for a Department of Energy laboratory managed by the University of California to award research funds to a UC campus.
 The IUT is governed by the policies of a master memorandum agreement.

 A consultant is an independent contractor hired to provide expert advice for short or intermittent time periods.
-See Supply Chain Management: Consultant Agreements for more information.
+See Supply Chain Management: Independent Consultants for more information.

 Researchers often collaborate on research or share research tools with other scientists or institutions without receiving funding.
 For many unfunded collaborations, a written agreement is beneficial or necessary.
 Unfunded agreements set out expectations, terms, and requirements to protect the interests of the investigators and the participating organizations.
 Such agreements may also involve use of university property and space, faculty time, students, protocol for human and animal subjects that must be approved by university officials and compliance committees.
 Unfunded agreements from industry often contain restrictive language that may conflict with basic academic and intellectual property rights, and other terms that must be negotiated.